weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 See [versioning and promotion](#versinoing-and-promotion) later in the ADR
 ## Decision

-Switch to the directory structure with three top-level entries (apps, clusters, profiles) with support for versions and environments.
+Switch to the directory structure with three top-level entries (apps, clusters) with support for versions and environments.
 Leverage kustomize with environments containing overlays to specialize applications for clusters.
 Clusters have two levels of workloads: System used for cluster-wide and platform level services, and User used for applications.
 The GOAT(s) for System and User lives in System.
 The GORT will be a profile in the System.

 ```bash
 .weave-gitops/